davidffa/koe/README.md

 #### Features

-- Supports voice gateway v4 and v5.
+- Supports voice gateway v8.
 - Supports voice receiving (If using NAS, the audio receiving only works simultaneously with audio sending if using Epoll transport).
 - Easily extendable for stuff such as support for codecs other than Opus or video sending, if Discord ever decides to support it on bots.
 - Experimental video support.